ICBC and RMT

 Registered Massage Therapy and ICBC

-You do not have to wait for a support and recovery specialist to contact you before getting treatment under Enhanced Accident Benefits.
+You do not have to wait for an ICBC support and recovery specialist to contact you before getting treatment under Enhanced Accident Benefits.
 For the first 12 weeks after your crash, you can go for treatment with certain types of health care practitioners without the need for a doctor’s referral.
-Just make sure you have your ICBC claim number when getting treatment.
+Just make sure you have your ICBC claim number when booking your treatment.

-If additional treatments are required beyond the initial 12 weeks, your ICBC representative may require a Doctors referral note for approval of additional treatments.
+If additional treatments are required beyond the initial 12 weeks, your ICBC representative will require a Doctors referral note for approval of additional treatments by ICBC.

 Enhanced Accident Benefits are available to all B.C. residents injured in a crash, no matter who is responsible (at fault).